 7. A Lamp and a Whistle

-Electric lamps and metal whistles are a great way to signal for help when you get lost during a hike, or to simply find your way around if you get caught out after dark.
+Electric or head lamps and metal whistles are a great way to signal for help when you get lost during a hike, or to simply find your way around if you get caught out after dark.
 Better yet, both items are perfectly safe to bring with you on your flight.